M0rteza02/M0rteza02/README.md

 I recently graduated from **Linköping University** with a **B.Sc. in Computer Engineering**, and I’m especially curious about how technology shapes the world of finance.
 Over the past few years, I’ve discovered that I really enjoy combining my technical skills with my interest in financial systems, whether it’s building reliable backends, working with data, or exploring how algorithms and software can improve decision-making.

 I enjoy working in teams where people share ideas openly, and I learn a lot from tackling complex problems together.
-My mindset is hands-on, curious, and persistent, and I like to break big challenges into smaller parts and work through them carefully.
+My mindset is curious and persistent, and I like to break big challenges into smaller parts and work through them carefully.

 ---